alekya0221/Bitcoin_Market_Sentiment-/README.md

 - Clean Python notebook (.ipynb) with code, charts, and Insights
 - Final merged dataset and filtered statistics summary
 - Executive summary of insights
+- Project_Summary_for_clients.pdf : Project Report: Trading in the Mood
+A complete analysis of how crypto trader performance varies across market sentiment states (Fear, Greed, Neutral, etc.).

+What’s Inside:
+- Executive summary for clients and decision-makers
+- Data sources, objectives, and analytical methodology
+- Visual insights: box plots, heatmaps, rolling averages, and more
+- Key takeaways on how sentiment influences behavior
+- Strategic recommendations for sentiment-aware trading

 ---